Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 2 - Storage Factory/Lesson6.md

 - NOTE
 >> If you do not have the full ABI available, a function selector will suffice (see later in the course).

+- If you go to Solidity's compile tab, you will find a button that lets you copy the ABI to the clipboard.